Financial Poise

 But there is cause for optimism.

-Farmers are learning that these regenerative crops command higher prices per acre – sometimes double corn’s price – and they require less fertilizer or other production materials.
+Farmers are learning that these regenerative crops command higher prices per acre — sometimes double corn’s price — and require less fertilizer or other production materials.

 Sustainable Agriculture Is Our Future

 Informed consumers are changing the world.
-They want better-for-you food with cleaner ingredients and sustainable agricultural practices so they vote with their wallets at grocery chains and restaurants.
+They want better-for-you food with cleaner ingredients and sustainable agricultural practices, so they vote with their wallets at grocery chains and restaurants.
 Organizations like Regenorganic work to pass the message to all parts of this planet.

-We imagine a world in which farmers, brands, policymakers, educators, researchers, and individuals come together to create a healthy food system that respects land, animals, empowers people, and restores communities and ecosystems through regenerative organic farming.
+“We imagine a world in which farmers, brands, policymakers, educators, researchers, and individuals unite to create a healthy food system that respects land animals, empowers people, and restores communities and ecosystems through regenerative organic farming.”

 And So…